 Hat Yai | Hat Yai Travel Blog

 The city of Hat Yai makes fame more than the province where it belongs to.
 Beachgoers familiarized with Phuket is a sure thing.
 But for hideaway seekers whose holiday vacation does not always end up soaking in beach vibes, Hat Yai, located in the South of Thailand, is a place they don’t have to think twice about.
 Under the administration of Songkla province, find out the answers by yourself what make Hat Yai a more recognized town among international travelers and Thai local alike.
-Before discovering it, the strange thing about Hat Yai, which the name literally translated in Thai as Big Beach, is that none of its handful beaches beat the ones in Phuket and beach isn’t something to take into consideration which adding to the fact that western faces are rarely spotted throughout the town.
+Before discovering it in this Hat Yai travel blog, the strange thing about Hat Yai, which the name literally translated in Thai as Big Beach, is that none of its handful beaches beat the ones in Phuket and beach isn’t something to take into consideration which adding to the fact that western faces are rarely spotted throughout the town.

 Hat Yai is a smaller version of a metropolis.
 It is so because of various ethnicity making up proportion for its population.
 Thai Chinese, ethnic Malays and Muslims have long been living under the same roof for ages.
 Not only do the people that is diverse, but the architectural style of houses are received much influence from colonial, traditional Chinese, Malay and Thai making the town a photogenic destination.
 Hat Yai is a pretty-pretty, quaint town that is special in impressing all its guests on its a handful of sights.
 Places to visit in Hat Yai require tourists to travel not far from the city radius.
 As a commercial hub of the South near the Malaysian border, in favor among Malaysians and Singaporeans, things to do in Hat Yai can’t go beyond going on a shopping spree among its diverse shopping havens.